cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

   whenever possible.
 - **Adjusting capacities**: If you find that the capacity of a lane is insufficient, you still have the option of increasing the total mempool size, which will proportionally increase the capacity of all lanes.
-In future iterations, we may introduce more granular control over lane capacities if needed.
+In future releases, we may introduce more granular control over lane capacities if needed.

 ### Network setup